hodanysf/hodanysf/README.md

 ### 👋 Hi, I’m @hodanysf!

-👀 Passionate about Front-End Code and web design.
+👀 Passionate about Full Stack Code and Web Design.

 🌱 Currently, I'm immersed in learning TypeScript and honing my skills in Front-End languages and frameworks through small projects.